Why I’m Here for You

 So, how did I get here?

-Losing my mother in 2015 was devastating.
-But there was little time to grieve - almost immediately, my father was diagnosed with cancer and later, dementia.
+Losing my mother in 2015 was devastating, and there was little time to grieve - almost immediately, my father was diagnosed with cancer and later, dementia.

-So, I started another “black book” for my father, which became thicker than ever and filled with countless appointments: infusion, ER visits and hospital stays, consultations with Hematologists, Respirologists, and Cardiologists, as well as Occupational and Physiotherapists and Speech-language Pathologists.
-It also included MRIs, CT Scans, X-Rays, Blood Work, and layers of care from nurses and support workers.
+I started another "black book" filled with numerous appointments and consultations with various specialists, ending in the“gists” like Hematologists, Respirologists, Cardiologists, Speech-language Pathologists, and so on.
 It was overwhelming, but I knew I had to keep going.
-I researched long-term care options: Assisted Living, Memory Care, and Long-term Care (through LHIN, now known as Ontario Health at Home).
+I researched long-term care options: Assisted Living, Memory Care, and Long-term Care (through LHIN, now known as Ontario Health at Home) to find support for him.

 The Reality of Dementia